LAW 3526 - Corporate Insolvency Law

 General Course Information

-Course Code LAW 3526 Course Corporate Insolvency Law Coordinating Unit Adelaide Law School Term Semester 1 Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week (when averaged over the Semester) Available for Study Abroad and Exchange Y Prerequisites LAW 1506 or LAW 1511 Assumed Knowledge LAW 2502 & LAW 2505 or LAW 2598 Restrictions Available to LLB students only Course Description This course will provide an introduction to the theory, policy and key principles of corporate insolvency law.
-The course will focus on the key corporate insolvency procedures of liquidation, administration, deed administration, receivership as well as informal business rescue, and comparative developments in major jurisdictions.
+Course Code LAW 3526 Course Corporate Insolvency Law Coordinating Unit Adelaide Law School Term Summer Level Undergraduate Law (LLB) Location/s North Terrace Campus Units 3 Contact Up to 3 hours per week Prerequisites LAW 1501 & LAW 1506 Assumed Knowledge LAW 2502 & LAW 2505 Restrictions Available to LLB students only Course Description This course will provide an introduction to the theory, policy and key principles of corporate insolvency law.
+The course will focus on the key corporate insolvency procedures of liquidation, administration, receivership as well as informal business rescue, and comparative developments in major jurisdictions.
 The course will also examine the role of government, regulators, the insolvency profession and other `stakeholders in corporate insolvency law, including the duties and conduct of directors in relation to businesses in financial difficulty.
 Cross-border insolvency issues will be examined.

 (note this is a little different to most email addresses at Uni of Adelaide)